25 Facts About Stanley Kubrick's 'The Shining'

-1. Director Stanley Kubrick had an interest in horror well before he made The Shining.
+1. Stanley Kubrick had an interest in horror long before he made The Shining.

-Kubrick is known for his forays into different genres—and horror was a genre that piqued his interest.
-In the early '70s, he was in consideration to direct The Exorcist.
-But he ended up not getting the job because he only wanted to direct the film if he could also produce it.
+Stanley Kubrick is known for his forays into different genres—and horror was a genre that piqued his interest early on in his career.
+In the early '70s, he was in consideration to direct The Exorcist, but he ended up not getting the job because he only wanted to direct the film if he could also produce it.
 Kubrick later told a friend that he wanted “to make the world’s scariest movie, involving a series of episodes that would play upon the nightmare fears of the audience.”

-2. The film was inspired by an episode of Omnibus.
+2. The Shining was inspired by an episode of Omnibus.

 In 1952, Kubrick worked as the second unit director on one episode of the television series Omnibus.
 But it was a different episode, about poker players getting into a fight, that inspired parts of The Shining.

-3. Kubrick didn't even read a screenplay that Stephen King wrote...
+3. Stanley Kubrick didn't even read the screenplay that Stephen King wrote for The Shining.

-According to one of Kubrick’s biographers, David Hughes, King wrote an entire draft of a screenplay for The Shining.
-Kubrick didn’t even deem it worth a glance, which makes sense as he once called King’s writing “weak.”
+According to David Hughes, one of Kubrick’s biographers, Stephen King wrote an entire draft of a screenplay for The Shining.
+However, Kubrick didn’t even deem it worth a glance, which sort of makes sense when you consider that the director once described King’s writing “weak.”
 Instead, Kubrick worked with Diane Johnson on the screenplay because he was a fan of her book, The Shadow Knows.
 The two ended up spending eleven weeks working on the script.

-This is a legendary story that King apparently still tells at some book readings.
-Stanley Kubrick called him at seven in the morning to ask, “I think stories of the supernatural are fundamentally optimistic, don’t you?
-If there are ghosts then that means we survive death.”
+A now-legendary story that King reportedly still tells at some of his book readings goes like this: Stanley Kubrick called him at seven in the morning to say that he believed ghost stories were fundamentally optimistic because the existence of ghosts suggested that humans survived past death.
 When King responded with the question of how hell fit into that picture, Kubrick simply responded, “I don’t believe in hell.”

-King told Playboy in 1983, “I’d admired Kubrick for a long time and had great expectations for the project, but I was deeply disappointed in the end result.
+In 1983, King told Playboy, “I’d admired Kubrick for a long time and had great expectations for the project, but I was deeply disappointed in the end result.
 Parts of the film are chilling, charged with a relentlessly claustrophobic terror, but others fell flat.”

-Kubrick hated to fly and refused to leave England towards the end of his life—so he was not in attendance when the opening credits of The Shining were shot.
-A second unit crew headed to Glacier National Park in Montana where they filmed from a helicopter.
+Kubrick hated to fly and refused to leave England toward the end of his life, so he was not in attendance when the opening credits of The Shining were shot.
+A second unit crew headed to Glacier National Park in Montana, where they filmed from a helicopter.

-8. Room 217 was switched to Room 237 at the request of The Timberline Lodge.
+8. Room 217 was switched to Room 237 for The Shining at the request of the Timberline Lodge.